-Mikayla assists in content creation, field visits and carbon sequestration projects.
-Working with Rivers of Carbon has helped connect her earth science and geography studies with real world experience and applications.
+Mikayla looks after the Naas, Gudgenby and Source Water projects.
+Working with Rivers of Carbon has helped connect her Earth science and agricultural studies with real world experience and applications.
 She is most excited to learn about how engaging landholders can create better outcomes for land, wildlife and people.
 She is looking forward to collaborating further with enthusiastic people working towards a sustainable future.

 The Rivers of Carbon project has successfully married social and ecological world views on water in a genuine partnership between communities and scientists.
 Focussing on the aesthetic, ecological and biochemical values of waterways, Siwan Lovett has woven a complex story of the value of water in the landscape.
 Working collaboratively to restore waterways, particularly through riparian restoration, Siwan has brought the latest science and built a narrative that makes it both appealing and engaging to non-scientists She has developed a wide range of highly successful engagement resources, ranging from online materials through to publications and field days.
 She has coupled this with summaries from leading scientists that directly inform the management approach.
 Perhaps the single greatest testament to her approach is that her greatest champions are the landowners, both farmers and traditional owners, who are vocal supporters of her work.

 – Professor Ross Thompson